 - making water spring forth from the ground

 - making the eyes of a man who taunted her pop out (!)

-- a miraculously expanding cloak that covered a large area of land (the Curragh of Kildare). she’d been promised this land by a stingy chieftain who agreed to give her only the piece of land that could be covered by her cloak
+- a miraculously expanding cloak that covered a large area of land (the Curragh of Kildare). she’d been promised this land by a stingy chieftain who agreed to give her only the piece of land that she could cover with her cloak

 - able to still storms with her prayers etc etc